 Finally, depending on where you live, some insurance companies offer policies designed specifically for electronic devices.

-One thing that AppleCare+ and insurance policies won’t protect you from is things not working properly on your Mac, or your Mac running slow (though the priority tech support may be able to help you).
+One thing that AppleCare+ and insurance policies won’t protect you from is things not working properly on your Mac or your Mac running slow (though the priority tech support may be able to help you).

-The easiest way to keep your Mac running smoothly is to use CleanMyMac X. It has a couple of modules that will help avoid problems and fix them if they appear.
+The easiest way to keep your Mac running smoothly is to use CleanMyMac.
+It has a couple of features that will help avoid problems and fix them if they appear.

-The first is Smart Scan.
+The first is Smart Care.
 It scans your Mac to free up disk space, for malware, and for anything else that might be causing your Mac to run slowly.
-The second is the Maintenance module, which runs several tasks like maintenance scripts, reindexing Spotlight, and freeing up RAM, all of which will improve the performance of your Mac.
-You can download it for free here
+The second is the Performance feature, which runs several tasks like reindexing Spotlight, freeing up purgeable space, and letting you manage background extensions and login items, all of which will improve the performance of your Mac.
+Get your free CleanMyMac trial.

 AppleCare+ offers several benefits for Mac owners, as well as owners of other Apple devices.
-And for many users, the peace of mind it provides (particularly when it comes to accidental damage), can make it worth the cost.
-However, if your Mac is infected by malware or if its performance is reduced by files you’ve installed on it - it doesn’t give you coverage.
-That’s why it’s always a good idea to use CleanMyMac X to keep your Mac running smoothly.
+And for many users, the peace of mind it provides (particularly when it comes to accidental damage) can make it worth the cost.
+However, if your Mac is infected by malware or if its performance is reduced by files you’ve installed on it — it doesn’t give you coverage.
+That’s why it’s always a good idea to use CleanMyMac to keep your Mac running smoothly.
 If you decide to cancel AppleCare+, just follow the instructions above.